Aadityapoddar/GrandmasterAi/README.md

 # 🏆 GrandmasterAi: An Agentic Framework for Algorithmic Verification

-**GrandmasterAi** is an advanced, multi-agent AI system designed to serve as an automated "Peer Reviewer" for Competitive Programming (CP) and complex algorithmic development.
-By simulating the workflow of a high-level software engineer—from requirement analysis to rigorous differential testing—the system helps developers identify subtle logic flaws and optimize implementations through autonomous, localized feedback loops.
+**GrandmasterAi** is an advanced, multi-agent AI framework designed as an automated R&D partner for competitive programmers and software engineers.
+By orchestrating a specialized hierarchy—including an Architect for high-performance synthesis and an Auditor for root-cause analysis—the system simulates an elite engineering review process.
+Rather than merely providing answers, GrandmasterAi prioritizes rigorous verification; it leverages a Dockerized Sandbox and autonomous Differential Testing to help developers bridge the gap between brute-force logic and optimized C++ implementations.
+This recursive loop of stress-testing acts as a high-fidelity "second set of eyes," helping coders resolve subtle logic flaws and master complex algorithmic constraints in a controlled, educational environment.

 ---